 Table of Contents

-Sarojini Naidu was a political activist, freedom fighter, poet, orator and administrator.
-She was one of the first women to participate in India’s struggle for independence.
-She was also the first Indian woman to be president of the Indian National Congress and to be appointed an Indian state governor.
+Sarojini Naidu was a political activist, freedom fighter, poet, orator, and administrator.
+She was one of the first women to actively participate in India’s struggle for independence.
+Naidu also became the first Indian woman president of the Indian National Congress and the first woman governor of an Indian state.

-Sarojini Naidu was born on 13 February, 1879 in Hyderabad, India to Bengali parents Dr Aghore Nath Chattopadhyay, who was the principal of Nizam’s College in Hyderabad, and Varada Sundari, a poetess in the Bengali language.
-She was a very intelligent child and was proficient in multiple languages including English, Bengali, Urdu, Telugu and Persian.
+Sarojini Naidu was born on 13 February 1879 in Hyderabad, India to Bengali parents, Dr. Aghore Nath Chattopadhyay and Varada Sundari, a poetess.
+A child prodigy, she mastered multiple languages including English, Bengali, Urdu, Telugu, and Persian.

 1: Who was the first woman President of India?